wonma/100-days-of-code/log.md

 **Thoughts**
 It's great that I could get the hang of the new concept, but I feel thirsty for a lot of new exercises that will let me experience a lot of errors and a-ha moments.

+---

+### Day 53: December 8, Thursday

+**Today's Progress**
+Implemented the Cursor Tracker code using **render props**.

+**Thoughts**
+The more I make sure I work on the review, the deeper I feel my understanding gets.
+I'm so happy that I'm focused on developing a good habit rather than hurrying to create fancy examples right away.

 <!--

 <!-- ### Day 1: June 27, Monday